cicadahq/cicada/README.md

 > **[Cicada](https://cicada.build)**: Write CI/CD pipelines in TypeScript, test
 > them locally

+> [!IMPORTANT]
+> Cicada is archived and will no longer be maintained.
+Thank you for your contributions and support.

 ## Quickstart

 Test a pipeline on your local device in < 2 minutes